Collect and Display Airbrake Error Metrics with Ruby

 BarChart has one public method:

-Example usage
+Example Usage

-Below an example usage of both classes to show a bar chart of errors grouped by error type.
+Below is an example usage of both classes to show a bar chart of errors grouped by error type.

 1